UPPMAX/R-matlab-julia-HPC/docs/matlab/slurmMatlab.rst

    - Rackham: ``uppmax2025-2-272``
    - Kebnekaise: ``hpc2n2025-062``
    - Cosmos: ``lu2025-7-24``
+   - Tetralith: ``naiss2025-22-262``
+   - Dardel: ``naiss2025-22-262``

 .. admonition:: Storage space for this workshop

-   - Rackham: ``/proj/r-py-jl-m-rackham``
+   - Rackham: ``/proj/r-matlab-julia-uppmax``
-   - Kebnekaise: ``/proj/nobackup/r-py-jl-m``
+   - Kebnekaise: ``/proj/nobackup/r-matlab-julia``
+   - Tetralith: ``/proj/r-matlab-julia-naiss/users``
+   - Dardel: ``/cfs/klemming/projects/snic/r-matlab-julia-naiss``

 .. warning::

    Any longer, resource-intensive, or parallel jobs must be run through a **batch script**.

-The batch system used at UPPMAX, HPC2N, and LUNARC is called SLURM.
+The batch system used at UPPMAX, HPC2N, LUNARC, NSC, and PDC is called SLURM.
 The same is the case at most of the Swedish HPC centres.

 SLURM is an Open Source job scheduler, which provides three key functions: